aurelia/framework/doc/article/en-US/the-aurelia-cli.md

   </source-code>
 </code-listing>

+### A Very Stubborn Legacy Library With Plugins

+Some legacy libraries may support plugins which you also want included in your bundle.
+In some cases these plugins depend on a global object defined by the main library, so it is important that the plugins exist later in the bundle than the main library scripts.
+These plugins can go in the `append` section, which works exactly the same as the `prepend` section but the scripts are appended to the end of the bundle, after all other items.
+Like the `prepend` section all items are relative to the project folder, not the `src`.

 ### A note on NPM's scoped packages

 The CLI treats [scoped packages](https://docs.npmjs.com/misc/scope) in the same way as unscoped ones, you just need to remember that the scope is always part of its name.